powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 The default value is `true`.

+**fixRemoteVoltageTarget**
+If true, runs a preprocessing algorithm to identify remote voltage settings that may cause convergence issues and removes them automatically from voltage control.

+Two categories of problematic settings are identified:
+  - incompatible voltage targets, when two electrically closed controlled bus, separated by smal impedances, have different voltage targets. in some situtations, this could lead to a failure in the Newton-Rapshon convergence.
+  - unrealistic voltage targets that may cause a strong drop of the generators local voltage when trying to maintain their remote target voltage.
+    These situations are usually correctly handled however if the **voltageRemoteControlRobustMode** is set to true.

+**Note** : A preferred solution is to identify problematic voltage settings using the RemoteVoltageTargetChecker.findElementsToDiscardFromVoltageControl that can be run on a Network.
+This java method returns the problematic voltage settings and the reason.
+Users can then use this result to fix the network data.

+The default value is 'false'

 ## Configuration file example
 See below an extract of a config file that could help: